Table of Contents

 The Upanishad lists the impediments that are powerfully emerging while Samadhi is practiced.

-These obstacles can be overcome with the knowledge of Brahman through inference.
+One can overcome with the knowledge of Brahman through inference.

 Attaining the state of Brahman

 The yogi should become complete by modifying the Virittis as such.
 Blessed are those who understand this and practice.
-Those who abandon this are none other than beasts
+Those who abandon this are none other than beasts, the Upanishad says.

 Reference: Sanskrit Text Reference